-Well, we like to look to the very core - the impact they had and are continuing to have as we navigate our way back to normality.
-We need to try and think about the actual outcomes of their actions.
+Well, we like to look at the very core - the societal impact they had and are continuing to have as we navigate our way back to normality, we need to try and think about the actual outcomes of their actions.

-Did these brands have a direct and profound impact in battling against the fall-outs of Covid-19’s evil world domination?
+Did these brands have a direct and profound impact in battling against the fall-outs of Covid-19’s evil world dominance?
 Are their efforts large?
 And longstanding?

 Business Purpose & Priorities - People over Profit?